-Tuition fees can be paid by a third party.
-However, it is a condition of the University accepting payment from a third party that your consent is provided to permit the University to contact the original payer concerning matters relating to the payment of your tuition fees.
+Tuition fees can be paid by a third party, however it is a condition of the University accepting payment from a third party that your consent is provided.
+This is to give permission for the University to contact the original payer concerning matters relating to the payment of your tuition fees.